izaanz/ml-zoomcamp-2024/Mid Term/README.md

 - **Lifestyle Factors:** Sleep duration, dietary habits.
 - **Economic Factors:** Financial stress.
 - **Health Background:** Family history of mental illness.

+### Dataset Size
+Given the dataset's small size, with approximately 500 rows, extensive model comparison (like decision trees, XGBoost, etc.) was deemed unnecessary, leading me to use basic linearregression() on initial performance metrics.

 The dataset serves to identify risk factors for depression, providing insights that could be vital for educational institutions to implement preventive mental health strategies.